Blockchain Pilot Projects

 Decentralised, Transparent Elections with Blockchain

-We introduced the concept of blockchain based voting in this article on the specific challenges of internet voting.
+Online voting comes with unique security risks and challenges.
 Online elections constitute highly critical infrastructure, and blockchain presents a compelling solution to address the multitude of requirements.
 The two most prominent features of blockchain are its distributed nature and the immutability of information once committed to the chain.

 Blockchain is a “distributed system” because it stores information on many different devices.
 This serves as a protection against hacks, and ensures that no one participant can manipulate the data.
 As long as the majority of peers are well intentioned, blockchain enables decentralized and transparent elections.
 Immutability is of course highly desirable for elections, as it prevents vote tampering.
 This is especially true when combined with end-to-end verification to allow voters to check that their vote was transmitted correctly.